-Thanks to surrounding businesses and residents, Gladstone Street Reserve is the village green of the precinct, with high levels of usage through the daytime, Loton Park and Banks Reserve are also located nearby, providing residents with ample recreational space.
+Thanks to surrounding businesses and residents, Gladstone Street Reserve is the village green of the precinct, with high levels of usage during the day.
+Loton Park and Banks Reserve are also located nearby.
+These parks provide residents with ample recreational space.